1.289-339-3464

 NextPrevious

-One such recent meta-analytic study (a better indicator of evidence) published in the BMJ Open Diabetes Care & Research indicated that mindfulness-based interventions are promising adjunct intervention to decrease the distress associated with diabetes.
+One such recent meta-analytic study (a better indicator of evidence) published in the BMJ Open Diabetes Care & Research indicated that mindfulness-based interventions are promising adjunct intervention to decrease the distress associated with this disorder.
 The effect was significantly positive in the long term over short term.

 If you are feeling curious, check out and subscribe to my YouTube Channel HERE.
 It features for latest short videos on health, well being and self-development.